Skip to content

 00:00:08.240 --> 00:00:12.400

-You can use any audio format —
+You can use a supported audio format —

 MP3, AAC, FLAC, WAV, or MP4.